Alfresco/docs-alfresco/support/latest/resources/upgrade.md

 Alfresco customers and partners who have an active contract are eligible for all Version, Release and Service Pack upgrades.
 Periodic communications are used to notify all customers and partners, along with updates to the Support Portal.

 Alfresco Support is often asked for advice on what is likely to change between Alfresco Content Services (ECM) versions and also what preparation must be completed before upgrading your Alfresco Content Services (ECM) solution.
-Based on the type of upgrade you are doing, here are the recommendations that we make.
+Based on the type of upgrade you are doing, here are the recommendations that we make before applying changes in production.

 |Upgrade Type|Code Changes|*Backup|*Testing Cycle|*Reindex|*Database Changes|
 |------------|------------|------|---------|-------|------------|